 Moving a hot tub is definitely not an easy task.
-No matter the size of the spa it is a heavy, large awkward object to safely move.
+No matter the size of the spa, it is a heavy, large, and awkward object to safely move.
 That is why we offer our expert Hot Tub Moving Service.

 Do you have an old or broken spa?
 It can be a complete space robber and is something you want to remove sooner rather than later, and we can do it for you.

-Are relocating to another home in Fort Collins or moving down to Denver?
+Are you relocating to another home in Fort Collins or moving down to Denver?
 The biggest question is, should I attempt to remove or relocate my hot tub by myself?
-Our professional advice here at Hot Tub Patrol is left it to the experts.
+Our professional advice here at Hot Tub Patrol is it is better and a lot safer when left to the experts.

-Now that we have established that it’s best to use a hot tub removal expert, let’s cover some frequently asked questions about hot tub removal and how you can prepare.
+Now that we have established that it’s best to use a hot tub removal service, let’s cover some frequently asked questions about hot tub removal and how you can prepare.

 Hot Tub Removal/Relocation FAQ’s